pughlab/dunovo/README.md

             [script] ::: [input file]:
     Files [test output] and [expected output] are identical

 This won't catch every installation problem, but it should check that the basics are working.
+If you see errors in unit tests, those may be in an ancillary script that won't affect your usage of Du Novo.

 ### Usage